Pylons/pyramid/docs/narr/project.rst

 This sample ``tests.py`` file has a single unit test defined within it.
 This test is executed when you run ``python setup.py test``.
 You may add more tests here as you build your application.
-You are not required to write tests to use :mod:`repoze.bfg`, this file is simply provided as convenience and example.
+You are not required to write tests to use :mod:`pyramid`, this file is simply provided as convenience and example.

-See :ref:`unittesting_chapter` for more information about writing :mod:`repoze.bfg` unit tests.
+See :ref:`unittesting_chapter` for more information about writing :mod:`pyramid` unit tests.